mkbabb/parse-that/docs/tranches/B/coordination/CONSTELLATION.md

 continuation, renamed P7, or domain-neutral second-consumer substitute is admissible.
 Full CSS, formation Clean A/B, candidate packing, release, Value rebind, ABI freeze and BBNF remain blocked.

+Post-P6 owner evidence `40d8b4c` binds the required Sol/Luna/Sol search.
+Final Sol seals only a reached/current Node 26/V8 14.6 `NO-EDGE` result from the P1–P6 genealogy, primary profile arithmetic, and equal-boundary native yardstick.
+Luna's per-fixture products, freezes, ratios, bootstrap, and arithmetic reproduce, but all 35 process/suite aggregate hot sinks and all 350 cross-arm batch sinks diverge because timed arms used different fixture streams.
+Luna carries no equal-work credit.
+No parser, CSS, Value, Keyframes, BBNF, candidate, execution, or release edge opens.

+The parser goal remains active but formation is RED.
+Resume implementation only for a concrete newly reachable host primitive with a complete-product model at or below 187,063 µs and a smallest equal-selection fatal assay, or after an explicit user amendment to a frozen law.

 P2-L at `5822ae2` adds no consumer or API edge.
 Its 51 equal products place success at 0.0718–1.3079×; callback-loop, ASCII-table and public